cwlroda/3DFeatNet/Readme.md

 Running `inference_example.sh` in the previous step automatically converts and saves the converted ONNX model to the `onnx_models` folder.

-If you wish to convert the SavedModels in isolation, call the `tf2onnx.convert` submodule (should be installed as part of `requirements.txt`):
+If you wish to convert a SavedModel in isolation, call the `tf2onnx.convert` submodule (should be installed as part of `requirements.txt`):
 ```bash
 python -m tf2onnx.convert \
 --saved-model /path/to/saved/model --output /path/to/output/onnx \